 That quote from Jurassic Park about how scientists are so focused on if they can, rather than if they should, was silly when it was written and is painfully absurd now.
 Scientists are not, and have never been, mad wizards of hubris.
 They are just a bunch of hard working nerds keeping humanity from backsliding into antiquity.
 Now, they are hard working nerds who need to read pages of regulations explaining why they don't have the money they were promised.

 I banged this article out in a little over an hour on a Sunday, and am about to get back to work so my whole project doesn't get shut down, so please excuse if this isn't up to my normal standard of writing.
 There used to be some leeway for juniors, because it was expected that we would screw up a bit in the learning process.
-That is mostly gone, not because our PIs are suddenly evil and want us fired, but because the funding buffer incredibly small and allows for hardly any screw ups.
+That is mostly gone because the funding buffer is incredibly small and allows for hardly any screw ups.

-I know that I could quit my job tomorow and make a ton of money working for some stupid chatbot AI and pay off my student debt, but instead I'm doing this because I genuinely do think that science is the way to make the world a better place.
+I know that I could quit my job tomorrow and make a ton of money making a chatbot and pay off my student debt, but instead I'm doing this because I genuinely do think that science is the way to make the world a better place.
 That is what the vast majority of scientists are trying to do, and now we can barely do it.